fabandmina/fabandmina.github.io/content/support/index.en.md

 Ko-fi is secure and easy-to-use platform to make donations.
 To use it, click on the button below, or in the bottom-left corner.
-Then select your amount and and validate it.
+Then select your amount and validate it.
 The money will be transfered directly to us.